 The Nifty Ninety Peak Challenge!

 The years 2020-2022 were, and continue to be, challenging years for travelers (as well as most everyone else)!
-Concern about COVID-19 has brought change throughout the world.
-In many places, people have been required to stay home, at least periodically, except for essential needs.
-Compounding the difficulty is that many countries have closed their borders to visitors.
+Concern about COVID-19 brought change throughout the world.
+In many places, people were required to stay home, at least periodically, except for essential needs.
+Compounding the difficulty was that many countries have closed their borders to visitors.
 Fortunately for us we had the Nifty Ninety to keep us occupied.

 Searching for Plan B